tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/Activities/04-Evr_Going_Live/README.md

-# Going Live with CCXT
+# Everyone Do: Going Live with CCXT

+Code along with the instructor to complete the following tasks:

-Now that you have access to the Kraken cryptocurrency exchange, modify your algorithmic trading framework to read in historical pricing data from Kraken rather than a local CSV file; select the daily historical closing prices of BTC/USD.
+Now that you have access to the Kraken cryptocurrency exchange, we can modify the algorithmic trading framework to read in historical pricing data from Kraken rather than a local CSV file.

 ## Instructions

-Using the [starter file](Unsolved/ninja_trader_v2.py), complete the following steps:
+Using the [starter file](Unsolved/jarvis.py), complete the following steps:

 1. Import the ccxt and os libraries.